 The other themes of this CSA require the Met Office to produce accurate weather forecasts especially through improvements in the science and technology.
 However, the Met Office could produce an accurate forecast, but if this is not getting into the hands of the people who need it in a way that is useful and helps them to make decisions then that investment and work is wasted.
 Recognising the importance of communication and engagement with end users, the Met Office developed the Citizens Engagement Strategy in 2022 with the support of the Customer Group.
 The purpose of the strategy is to set out and implement the Met Office's approach to reaching all members of the UK population with trusted weather and climate services.
+2023 saw the first year of implementation, with positive progress being made.

-Met Office products and services should be: Discoverable; Accurate; Consistent; Useful; Timely.
+Met Office products and services should be:

+Trusted, Accurate and Useful

 As the UK's national weather provider, the Met Office should be the primary source of weather information for the UK population.
-This can be through direct reach, indirect reach or using data which has been made available via other sources (indirect non-attributed reach).
+This can be through direct reach, indirect reach or using data which has been made available via other sources (indirect reach).
 The Met Office should maintain the authoritative voice that establishes it as a trusted and reliable source of weather information, communicating weather forecasts, extreme weather events and climate information in a clear, accessible, consistent, informative, and engaging way.